-When Does a Global Copyright Issue Arise?
+When Does an International Copyright Issue Arise?

-With the internet and the way we use, share and publish content in our digital environment, many issues that were once domestic copyright issues have become international copyright issues.
+With the Internet and the way we use, share and publish content in our digital environment, many issues that were once domestic copyright issues have become international copyright issues.
 A global copyright issue arises in a variety of situations.
 You have to think globally if any of the following apply to you:

 - An employee accesses your licensed databases while traveling out of the country